MonoidMusician/blog/sources/pickling.md

 I think I have definitions of equal and equivalent that are useful.

 Equality in the classical sense^[Leibniz equality, “Identity of indiscernibles”] is going to be too strict, I argue, for the notion of data I want to consider.
-This happens as soon as you have references with mutable identity.
 First of all, it is hard to compare values across runtimes, which is silly!
 Data does not only exist for an instant in time!
 And two mutable objects can be _interchangeable_ even if they are not _identical_ references.

+This discrepancy happens as soon as you have mutable references, which you could tell apart if you have both to compare, but otherwise would act similar.

 :::Key_Idea
 So I will use “equal” to mean “values that live within the same run of the runtime and will definitely act the same, thus equal in all ways the language could distinguish^[besides performance – we always disregard performance here]”.